What Is Psychoneurosis

 The first step in making a diagnosis of psychoneurosis is to conduct a comprehensive clinical interview aimed at understanding the patient’s complaints and difficulties.
 During this interview, the therapist gathers information about the patient’s life history, family background, educational and work situation, social relationships and current problems.

-In order to diagnose psychoneurosis, an assessment of the patient’s symptoms is necessary.
+To diagnose psychoneurosis, an assessment of the patient’s symptoms is necessary.
 These symptoms include anxiety, depression, obsessive thoughts, eating disorders, sleep problems and somatic complaints.

 To diagnose psychoneurosis, the mental health professional may use a variety of psychological tests to better understand the patient’s symptoms and make the correct diagnosis.
-These tests include personality inventories, anxiety and depression scales, trauma and stress assessment tools.
+These tests include personality inventories, anxiety and depression scales, and trauma and stress assessment tools.

 To diagnose psychoneurosis, an assessment is made according to the diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association (APA).
 These criteria describe the symptoms, duration and severity of psychoneurotic disorders.

-In order to diagnose psychoneurosis, the mental health professional must be sure that the symptoms experienced by the patient are not caused by another psychiatric or medical disorder.
+To diagnose psychoneurosis, the mental health professional must be sure that the symptoms experienced by the patient are not caused by another psychiatric or medical disorder.
 Therefore, the differential diagnosis process is important.

 Which Methods Are Used In The Treatment Of Psychoneurosis?